stormy131/GraphForgeKit/README.md

 A detailed explanation of each strategy, including an overview of its underlying mechanism, can be found in the [Strategies](#strategies) section.
 Configuration details and parameter descriptions for each strategy are provided in the [Resources Appendix](#resources-appendix).

 Alternatively, the package includes an abstract base class, `BaseStrategy`, which serves as the foundation for implementing custom strategies.
-Custom implementation must subclass `EdgeCreator` and implement its `__call__` method, which takes a feature matrix and returns an edge index.
-The returned index must be of a shape *$(2, N_{\textnormal{edges}})$*, where we represent each edge as a column of $(\textnormal{source\_idx}, \textnormal{destination\_idx})^T$ node indices.
-This format—commonly known as *the Coordinate (COO) format*—is required by the `PyG` framework, which is used internally for graph representation and modeling.
+Custom implementations must subclass `BaseStrategy` and implement its `__call__` method, which takes a feature matrix and returns an edge index.
+The returned index must have shape *(2, N_edges)*, where each edge is represented as a column of `[source_idx, destination_idx]` node indices.
+This format—commonly known as the Coordinate (COO) format—is required by the `PyG` framework, which is used internally for graph representation and modeling.
 To avoid redundant data transformations and ensure seamless integration, the same format is used throughout the system.

 In addition, a separate `utils` submodule provides a set of distance metrics used as core building blocks within edge strategies.
 These include implementations of common metrics (e.g., Euclidean, cosine) and are designed to be reusable and composable.
 Detailed description of the metrics can be found in the [Metrics](#metrics) section.